dreamRs/rte.data/README.md

 Overview
 --------

-RTE, the french electricity transmission system operator, provides access to various data through an API on its \[data portal\](<https://data.rte-france.com/home>.
+RTE, the french electricity transmission system operator, provides access to various data through an API on its [data portal](https://data.rte-france.com/home).
 You can retrieve those data with `rte.data`.

 Installation (from Github) :